rmosolgo/graphql-ruby/guides/dataloader/async_dataloader.md

 ## Rails

-For Rails, you'll also want to configure Rails to use Fibers for isolation:
+For Rails, you'll need **Rails 7.1**, which properly supports fiber-based concurrency, and you'll also want to configure Rails to use Fibers for isolation:

 ```ruby
 class Application < Rails::Application